AleczO/transformers-and-astrocytes/README.md

 ## Current Progress

 For now, I'm mainly experimenting with the basic idea of the Transformer.
-The Standard Transformer section provides a closer look into Transformer mechanisms from a language semantics perspective.
-I'm not really into language models, but the mechanisms behind basic linguistic reasoning provide better intuition.

-A deeper mathematical exploration of the Transformer model can be found in my [science notes](https://github.com/AleczO/science-notes/blob/main/Deep%20Learning/Transformer/calculations.ipynb) repository.
+A deeper mathematical exploration of the model can be found in my [science notes](https://github.com/AleczO/science-notes/blob/main/Deep%20Learning/Transformer/calculations.ipynb) repository.